aikar/commands/docs/README.md

 Every change that should not cause any API break will be deployed over the current version.

 ## Example
+For a complete example Bukkit Plugin that demonstrates most ACF Features, see [ACFExample](https://github.com/aikar/commands/tree/master/example/src/main/java/co/aikar/acfexample)

+But a rough overview of the style/syntax in a realistic use case (this is EMC code):
 ```java
 @CommandAlias("res|residence|resadmin")
 public class ResidenceCommand extends BaseCommand {